pruthvi-innamuri/fastr-extension/README.md

 - **Highlight & Trigger**: Highlight any text on a webpage and press `Tab` to open the Fastr chatbox.
 - **LLM Integration**: The chatbox leverages an advanced language model to provide context-aware responses.
 - **RAG-Powered**: Utilizes Retrieval-Augmented Generation (RAG) to pull in the most relevant content from the entire webpage.
+- **Session Persistence**: Save your questions and responses between browsing sessions, allowing you to pick up where you left off.
+- **Export to txt**: Easily export all your questions and responses from a session into a `.txt` file for documentation or future reference.
 - **Seamless Browser Integration**: Designed to work effortlessly within your Chrome browser.

 ## Demo